-(K) Offering Costs/Deferred Offering Costs: Offering costs are charged against shareholders' equity within Additional paid-in-capital, and typically include legal, accounting, printing, and other fees associated with the cost of raising equity capital.

-(L) Share Based Compensation: The Company applies the provisions of ASC 718, Compensation-Stock Compensation ("ASC 718"), with regard to its equity incentive plans.
+- (K) Offering Costs/Deferred Offering Costs/Underwriters' Discounts: Offering costs, underwriters' discounts and commissions and fees, are charged against shareholders' equity within Additional paid-in-capital.
+Offering costs typically include legal, accounting, printing, and other fees associated with the cost of raising equity capital. - (L) Share Based Compensation: The Company applies the provisions of ASC 718, Compensation-Stock Compensation ("ASC 718"), with regard to its equity incentive plans.
 ASC 718 covers a wide range of share-based compensation arrangements including share options, restricted share plans, performance-based awards, share appreciation rights, and employee share purchase plans.
-ASC 718 requires that compensation cost relating to share-based payment transactions be recognized in financial statements.
+ASC 718 requires that compensation cost relating to share-based payment transactions be recognized in the financial statements.
 The cost is measured based on the fair value, at the grant date, of the equity or liability instruments issued and is amortized over the vesting period.
 Restricted shares issued to the Company's independent directors and partially dedicated personnel are participating securities and receive dividends prior to vesting.
 Fair value for such awards is based on the closing stock price on the New York Stock Exchange at the grant date.
 The vesting period for restricted share awards is typically one to two years.
+Shares issued to the Company's independent directors and partially dedicated personnel are permitted to forfeit a portion of their vested shares to pay such withholding tax.
+Forfeited shares decrease the total number of shares issued and outstanding and are immediately retired upon settlement.

-(M) Dividends: Dividends payable are recorded on the declaration date.

-(N) Expenses: Expenses are recognized as incurred on the Consolidated Statement of Operations.

-(O) Earnings Per Share: In accordance with the provisions of ASC 260, Earnings per Share, the Company calculates basic income (loss) per share by dividing net income (loss) for the period by the weighted average of the Company's common shares outstanding for that period.
-Diluted income (loss) per share takes into account the effect of dilutive instruments, such as share options and warrants, and uses the average share price for the period in determining the number of incremental shares that are to be added to the weighted average number of shares outstanding.

-(P) Share Repurchases: Common shares that are repurchased by the Company subsequent to issuance decrease the total number of shares issued and outstanding and are immediately retired upon settlement.
-The cost of such share repurchases is charged against Additional paid-in-capital on the Company's Consolidated Balance Sheet.

-(Q) Income Taxes: The Company has elected to be taxed as a REIT under Sections 856 to 860 of the Code.
+- (M) Dividends: Dividends payable are recorded on the declaration date. - (N) Expenses: Expenses are recognized as incurred on the Consolidated Statement of Operations. - (O) Earnings Per Share: In accordance with the provisions of ASC 260, Earnings per Share, the Company calculates basic income (loss) per share by dividing net income (loss) for the period by the weighted average of the Company's common shares outstanding for that period.
+Diluted income (loss) per share takes into account the effect of dilutive instruments, such as share options and warrants, and uses the average share price for the period in determining the number of incremental shares that are to be added to the weighted average number of shares outstanding. - (P) Share Repurchases: Common shares that are repurchased by the Company subsequent to issuance decrease the total number of shares issued and outstanding and are immediately retired upon settlement.
+The cost of such share repurchases is charged against Additional paid-in-capital on the Company's Consolidated Balance Sheet. - (Q) Income Taxes: The Company has elected to be taxed as a REIT under Sections 856 to 860 of the Code.
 As a REIT, the Company is generally not subject to corporate-level federal and state income tax on net income it distributes to its shareholders.
 To qualify as a REIT, the Company must meet a number of organizational and operational requirements, including the distribution of at least 90% of its annual taxable income to shareholders.
 Even if the Company qualifies as a REIT, it may be subject to certain federal, state, local and foreign taxes on its income and property and to federal income and excise taxes on its undistributed taxable income.
 If the Company fails to qualify as a REIT, and does not qualify for certain statutory relief provisions, it will be subject to U.S. federal, state, and local income taxes and may be precluded from qualifying as a REIT for the four taxable years following the year in which the Company fails to qualify as a REIT.